5 Pillars of Parenting Coordination

 Pillar 5: Acting in the Best Interest of the Children (The Guiding Principle)

-What it means: Every decision, every interaction, and every compromise in Parenting Coordination is filtered through one lens: What is genuinely best for your children's healthy development and well-being?
+Every decision, every interaction, and every compromise in PC work is filtered through one lens: What is in the best for your children's healthy development and well-being?
 This means putting your children's needs before your own emotions or desire to be "right."

-The Research Says: This pillar is the bedrock of family law and child psychology.
+This pillar is the corner stone of family law and child psychology.
 Longitudinal studies consistently demonstrate that children of separated parents thrive when:

 By engaging in this research-backed approach, you can expect to: